 During the year ended December 31, 2017, operating activities used \$50.2 million of cash, primarily resulting from our net loss of \$64.9 million, partially offset by non-cash charges of \$0.7 million and net cash provided by changes in our operating assets and liabilities of \$13.9 million.
 Net cash provided by changes in our operating assets and liabilities for the year ended December 31, 2017 consisted of a \$14.1 million increase in accrued expenses and a \$1.0 million increase in accounts payable, both partially offset by a \$1.2 million increase in prepaid expenses and other current assets.
-The increase in accrued expenses was primarily due to an accrued milestone of \$10.0 million related to our mavrilimumab program, increased clinical trial and manufacturing activities as well as increased accrued legal activities and the timing of vendor invoicing and payments.
+The increase in accrued expenses was primarily due to an accrued milestone of \$10.0 million related to our mavrilimumab program, increased clinical trial and manufacturing activities as well as increased accrued legal and professional fees and accrued employee compensation-related expenses.
+The increase in accounts payable was due to our increased level of operating activities and the timing of vendor invoicing and payments.
 The increase in prepaid expenses and other current assets was primarily due to prepaid clinical trial and manufacturing costs associated with our research and development programs.

 During the year ended December 31, 2016, operating activities used \$21.9 million of cash, primarily resulting from our net loss of \$24.0 million, partially offset by non-cash charges of \$0.3 million and net cash provided by changes in our operating assets and liabilities of \$1.8 million.
 Net cash provided by changes in our operating assets and liabilities for the year ended December 31, 2016 consisted primarily of a \$1.9 million increase in accrued expenses, partially offset by a \$0.2 million increase in prepaid expenses and other current assets.
-The increase in accrued expenses was primarily due to increased research and development costs, an accrued expense related to technology transfer, regulatory consulting costs and accrued compensation expense.
+The increase in accrued expenses was primarily due to increase in prepaid expenses and development costs, an accrued expense related to technology transfer, regulatory consulting costs and accrued compensation expense.
 The increase in prepaid expenses and other current assets was primarily due to prepaid manufacturing costs and recording an income tax receivable.

-Investing Activities
+Investing activities

-During the three months ended March 31, 2018, investing activities used \$0.1 million of cash, consisting of purchases of property and equipment.
+During the nine months ended September 30, 2018, investing activities used \$268.9 million of cash, consisting of \$1.3 million of purchases of property and equipment and \$292.6 million of purchases of short-term investments offset by \$25.0 million from proceeds of maturities of short-term investments.

-During the three months ended March 31, 2017, cash used in investing activities was not significant.
+During the nine months ended September 30, 2017, cash used in investing activities was not significant.